splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 #.
 In the :guilabel:`Alert details` section, enter the following:

     * :guilabel:`Trigger threshold`: The threshold to trigger the alert.
-    * :guilabel:`Orientation`: Only available for uptime metric.
-Specify whether the metric must fall below or exceed the threshold to trigger the alert.
+    * :guilabel:`Orientation`: Whether the metric must fall below or exceed the threshold to trigger the alert.
     * :guilabel:`Violates threshold`: How many times the metric must violate the threshold to trigger the alert.
-    * :guilabel:`Split by location`: Select whether to split the detector by test location.
-If you don't filter by location, the detector monitors the average value across all locations.
+    * :guilabel:`Split by location`: Whether to split the detector by test location.
+If you don't split by location, the detector monitors the average value across all locations.

 #.
-Use the severity selector to select the severity of the alert.
+Use the severity selector to set the severity of the alert.
 #.
 Add recipients.
 #.
 Select :guilabel:`Activate`.

-Your detector is now set up to check for failed test runs every minute and to send an alert based on your settings in :guilabel:`Alert details`.
+Your detector is now set up to check for failed tests every minute and to send an alert based on your settings in :guilabel:`Alert details`.

 .. _synth-detector-setup: